Replicant-Systems/Replisense-rfq/README.md

 # Replisense RFQ Microservice

-A Python-based microservice for parsing and extracting RFQ (Request for Quotation) data from email text and attachments (PDF, Excel).
+A Python-based containerised microservice for parsing and extracting RFQ (Request for Quotation) data from email text and attachments (PDF, Excel).
 This service powers the RFQ intelligence module in the [Replisense](https://www.replicantsys.com/) platform by providing fast, reliable LLM-driven extraction of line items and metadata.

 ---